lucavivenzo/wishlistApp/README.md

 Within this repository, you will find:

-The code of the application.
+- The code of the application.
-Documentation in .pdf format.
+- Documentation in .pdf format.
 [In Italian]
-Diagrams in .vpp format.
+- Diagrams in .vpp format.
-The ROOT.war package for deploying the application."
+- The ROOT.war package for deploying the application.

 ## Overview